chr5tphr/zennit/docs/source/how-to/write-custom-canonizers.rst

 =========================

-**Canonizers** are used to temporarily transform models into a canonical form to mitigate the lack of implementation invariance of methods Layerwise Relevance Propagation (LRP).
+**Canonizers** are used to temporarily transform models into a canonical form to mitigate the lack of implementation invariance of methods Layer-wise Relevance Propagation (LRP).
 A general introduction to **Canonizers** can be found here:
 :ref:`use-canonizers`.